 Asylees are people already in the United States who receive protected status and are unable to return home for the same reasons that refugees are unable to return home.

-LFS serves refugees in the Rocky Mountain Region with offices in Denver, Colorado Springs, Greeley/Fort Morgan, and Albuquerque.
+LFSRM serves refugees in the Rocky Mountain Region with offices in Denver, Colorado Springs, Greeley, Albuquerque, and Las Cruces.

 At LFSRM, we have a variety of opportunities that allow you to assist and engage with refugees.
 Volunteer your time, donate needed items and monetary donations, or become a refugee employer.